azaghal/factorio-beyond-vanilla-extended/README.md

     > Build a literal power wall around your base or outposts.
 Bring green energy to all that real-estate wasted on keeping the local eco-activists out.

+-   Improved solar power production and storage ([Advanced Solar HR](https://mods.factorio.com/mod/Advanced-Electric-Revamped-v16))

+    > Additional tiers of solar panels and accumulators.
+Compromise with the local eco-activists, and lean into space-efficient power production.
+Just make sure they never see the factory that produced all of them...

 Known issues
 ------------